-Since two weeks have passed I figured I have a good amount of data and info to provide a solid report.
+Now that I have a good amount of data and info to provide a solid report, I wanted to provide some feedback based on my personal experience.
 The first contract I started was with Hashing24.
 They only offer Bitcoin mining.
 The way it works with them is you buy whatever hashing power you want (for more on that see my post “mining“).
-They have plans that are as low as 100 GH/s and cost as little as $18.
+They have plans that are as low as 100 GH/s (that’s a very low computing power) and cost as little as $18.
 Because they offer indefinite contracts, you pay a small daily maintenance fee of $.033 per 100 GH/s.

 The upside to Hashing24’s model is that once you pay your upfront amount you can theoretically collect daily payments forever.
 In that manner it is similar to buying an immediate annuity.

 In the interest of full disclosure I purchased 4500 GH/s ($800).
-After the daily fees are subtracted and, depending on the value of Bitcoin, I make around $7 per day.
-If we extrapolate that out it would be about $210 per month with a break even point of just over four months.
+After the daily fees are subtracted I earn about .0018 BTC per day.
+Depending on the value of Bitcoin, I make around $8 per day.
+If we extrapolate that out it would be about $240 per month with a break even point of less than four months.
 That’s not too bad an investment because everything after month four would be pure profit.
 One thing to also keep in mind is that the mining difficulty will increase in the future which will eat into your profits.

 On May 25th I decided I wanted to start a contract to mine Ethereum.
-The Ethereum blockchain technology is being embraced by all the major crypto companies and I actually believe that it will one day pass the value of Bitcoin.
-It currently about half its size with a market cap of $20,505,000,000 compared to Bitcoin’s $41,888,000,000.
+The Ethereum blockchain technology is being embraced by all the major crypto companies as they are using the Ethereum Blockchain to create their own cryptocurrencies.
+Ethereum is the 2nd largest cryptocurrency with a current market cap of $34 billion compared to Bitcoin’s $75 billion.

 I purchased my Ethereum cloud mining contracts through Hashflare.io.
 At first I purchased 35MH/s and later to decided to add another 15MH/s.
 The contracts are for one year.
+I also decided to start mining Bitcoin with them as well and their Bitcoin contracts will pay for life too.
 Hashflare also allows you to change the percentage of hash power you want in each pool.
 If you see one pool performing better, you can put a higher percentage into that one.

 The cost for 50MH/s was $1,090, but I got more bang for my buck because I paid in Bitcoins and the value of my Bitcoin purchase appreciated.
 This meant that my Bitcoins went further and, in reality, effectively cost me around $900.
 Let’s go conservative and take the higher amount of $1,090.